 Marklund achieves this in a variety of ways:

 Individualized curriculum: Students follow a complete and individualized curriculum tied to Illinois Learning Standards, Common Core Essential Elements, and IEP (Individualized Education Plan) goals.
+Courses offered to our students are aligned to the general education course offerings.
 Functional life skills and vocational training are integrated into students’ daily lessons.

 Sensory-integrated program: Each classroom provides sensory-integrated programming with a focus on self-regulation to support an engaging learning environment.
-In addition, tactile strategies and sensory therapy rooms support students with visual and/or hearing impairments.
+In addition, tactile strategies and sensory rooms support students with visual and/or hearing impairments, to help learning come alive.

 Community outings: As students participate in community outings, they have the opportunity to apply generalized skills and interact with individuals outside of the school setting.